Thomas Langlois Lefroy: Tom Lefroy and Jane Austen

-In 1796, Lefroy began a flirtation with Jane Austen, who was a friend of an older female relative.
+In 1796, Lefroy began a flirtation with Jane Austen, who was a friend of an older relative, Anne Brydges Lefroy.
 Jane Austen wrote two letters to her sister Cassandra mentioning "Tom Lefroy", and some have suggested that it may have been he whom Austen had in mind when she invented the character of Mr. Darcy in Pride and Prejudice, as the courtship between Tom Lefroy and Jane Austen took place over the year or so that Pride and Prejudice was written.
 In his 2003 biography, Becoming Jane Austen, Jon Spence suggests that Jane Austen actually used her and Tom Lefroy's personalities as the models for Mr. Darcy and Elizabeth Bennet, but not in an expected way.
 Spence suggests that Jane Austen used Tom Lefroy's more gregarious personality as the model for the novel's heroine Elizabeth Bennet, and her own measured demeanor was used as the model for the male protagonist, Mr. Darcy.

 In a letter dated Saturday (9 January 1796), Austen mentioned:

 You scold me so much in the nice long letter which I have this moment received from you, that I am almost afraid to tell you how my Irish friend and I behaved.
 Imagine to yourself everything most profligate and shocking in the way of dancing and sitting down together.
 I can expose myself however, only once more, because he leaves the country soon after next Friday, on which day we are to have a dance at Ashe after all.
 He is a very gentlemanlike, good-looking, pleasant young man, I assure you.
 But as to our having ever met, except at the three last balls, I cannot say much; for he is so excessively laughed at about me at Ashe, that he is ashamed of coming to Steventon, and ran away when we called on Mrs. Lefroy a few days ago.